 Adding value to local economies

 i-SITEs offer an excellent platform for local operators and service providers to promote and sell their businesses and for communities and regions to promote local events and public amenities.

-Around two thirds of international visitors say that i-SITEs influenced their decision on what activity, transport or accommodation provider they used and almost half actually made a booking at an i-SITE.
+Over 40% of all international visitors to New Zealand use an i-SITE and around two thirds of these say that i-SITEs influenced their decision on what activity, transport or accommodation provider they used.
+Almost half of all users actually made a booking at an i-SITE.

 i-SITE Visitor Centres also create significant social benefits to communities, offering employment opportunities and an important community facility that:

 - Displays local promotional material / brochures;